sykhangdha/wp-mangareader-plugin/README.md

 * Note: If for some reason the changes are not working just clear your cache for your wordpress website to update/refresh the manga-reader.js file!
 * The reader plugin has now been implented to the latest release of mangareader-wp for users that want a basic wordpress theme: https://github.com/sykhangdha/mangareader-wp
 * Recommended themes: Any wordpress theme that uses next_post function.
 These themes by Alx work the best with the reader. https://alx.media/themes/
-* A modified version of innuity by alx is available here: https://github.com/sykhangdha/wp-mangareader-plugin/blob/main/innuity-modified/inunity.zip
-* Plugin now maintenance only which can be downloaded here: https://github.com/sykhangdha/wp-mangareader-plugin/releases/tag/Maintenance
+* Plugin now maintenance only which can be downloaded here: https://github.com/sykhangdha/wp-mangareader-plugin/releases/

-# Upcoming Changes for MR3 // 4.18.24 (NOT YET AVAILABLE)
-  * Reader Example page template from https://skyha.rf.gd/reader/
-  * Documentation for how to use the reader plugin

 # IMPORTANT